Advent & Christmas

 In the early church, Advent originated as a season independent of Christmas.
 It was a time during the darkness of winter when Christians lamented the darkness of their lives and the world around them, and they longed for Jesus to return and make everything right again.
 The word Advent means “coming” and referred to the anticipation of Christ’s return.

 Naturally, when Christians began to celebrate Jesus’ birth and incarnation on December 25th, Advent took on a deeper meaning.
 Christians could relive the hope and expectation of when Jesus was first born as a way to increase our hope today as we live in a world full of anxiety, pain, injustice, and hardship.
-So, while Advent anticipates and prepares our hearts for the Christmas celebration, it is less about what happened in the past and more about our longing and expectation for what God can do today.
+So, while Advent anticipates and prepares our hearts for the Christmas celebration, it is less about what happened in the past and more about our longing and expectation for what God can do today and will do in the future.

 Christmas is typically observed for twelve days, from December 25th through January 5th.
 These days are filled with celebration, joy, peace, and love.